spacebanana420/yuuka/README.md

 # Download and run
 Download the [latest release](https://github.com/spacebanana420/yuuka/releases) and run it with `java -jar yuuka.jar`.

-To get started, check what commands you can run with `java -jar yuuka.jar -h`.

 # How to use
 With Yuuka, your projects should have a simple file structure such as:
 ```